Two Tools, One Intervention

 But there is a gap between them.
 Addition changes the model's behavior without removing its existing tendency.
 Ablation removes the tendency without controlling what replaces it.
 And in practice, ablation alone sometimes fails: on certain architectures, projecting out the refusal direction produces incoherent text rather than compliant responses.Marshall et al. (2024) found that directional ablation on RWKV v5 produced complete gibberish, while the same direction worked fine with addition steering.
 The failure is not in the direction itself but in what happens when the model's activations land in a region far from anything it encountered during training.

-Marshall et al. (2024) show that both methods are incomplete pieces of a single, more principled intervention: Affine Concept Editing (ACE) [1]Refusal in LLMs is an Affine Function
+Marshall et al. (2024) combine the two operations with an explicit reference point in Affine Concept Editing (ACE) [1]Refusal in LLMs is an Affine Function

 Marshall, T., Scherlis, A., Belrose, N.